 Wilmington, N.C. – Oct.
 16, 2018 – Wilmington and Island Beaches, N.C., is open for business once again following Hurricane Florence.
 Most area attractions, restaurants, retailers and other businesses in Wilmington, Carolina Beach, Kure Beach and Wrightsville Beach are open and eager to welcome visitors.
 In addition, many hotels and other accommodations are now open for future travel planning and reservations following the storm.

 “It was heartwarming to see the outpouring of love and support for Wilmington and Island Beaches following last month’s storm,” said Kim Hufham, President and CEO of the Wilmington and Beaches Convention & Visitors Bureau (CVB).
 “Local officials, business owners, residents and volunteers worked hard to quickly get things back up and running following the storm, and we are excited to officially welcome visitors back to the destination they know and love.”

 Officials are continuing to assess the full impact to the area from Hurricane Florence.
-According to Wilmington Mayor Bill Saffo, a preliminary private property damage assessment shows $219 million worth of damage countywide – a number that is likely to rise as more people assess their damage.
-Debris collection is well underway, and officials are hoping recovery efforts will focus on long-term solutions that can better withstand future storms.
+According to county officials, a preliminary private property damage assessment shows $450 million worth of damage countywide – a number that is likely to rise as more people assess their damage.

 Visitors are encouraged to call accommodations and attractions in advance to confirm availability prior to their trips.
 They can find updates on what they can expect as they are planning their fall trips to the area by visiting the CVB’s storm recovery pages: Wilmington and Island Beaches, Carolina Beach, Kure Beach and Wrightsville Beach.